OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 The only argument that ``FiniteDifference`` takes is the driver you are plugging into.

-There are two additional control variables for ``FiniteDifference``.
-The ``form`` parameter is used to declare whether central, backward, or forward differencing will be used for the first derivative.
+``FiniteDifference`` has two additional control variables.
+The ``form`` parameter is used to declare which difference (central, backward, or forward) the first derivative will use.
 The ``default_stepsize`` parameter is used to set a default finite difference step size.
 Note that you can declare a separate finite difference step size for each parameter in the call to ``add_parameter``.
 Here, the finite difference step size for the input ``'x'`` to paraboloid is set to .01.
 If you don't specify ``fd_step`` for a parameter, then the default step size is used.

 Fake Finite Difference is fully supported by the finite difference generator.